yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> `'grid-row-gap'` determines the gap between rows within the grid.<br>
-> It accepts multiple values, each representing the gap between adjacent rows.
+> `'grid-row-gap'` determines the gap between rows within the grid.
+It accepts multiple values, each representing the gap between adjacent rows.
 > > In this example, there will be a gap of `10px` between the first and second rows, and a gap of `20px` between the second and third rows.

 # ▶️ Alignment